 When Owen told me this story, I was surprised because his wife did not show interest in any of his Oud before.
 But this Oud changed her perception.
 From dislike to “can I have it” is a big change.
 She told Owen that she felt bright, positive and happy when she tried this oil.

-I did not talk to Owen’s wife, but through him, I guessed because of the smoothness, decent woodiness with a minimum smokiness that she likes.
+I did not talk to Owen’s wife, but through him, I guessed because of the smoothness, decent woodiness with a minimum smokiness (almost smokeless notes) that she likes.

-On the surface, this Oud looks like ordinary Oud oil, but when you learn about the process of making it, you would appreciate it more.
+On the surface, this Oud looks like ordinary Oud oil, but when you learn about the process of making it, you will appreciate it more.

 My family have been distilling Oud oil for many years.
 They told me that there are three essential factors to make good Oud Oil.

-So first I will start with the material, you can see some of the material we use here..
+So first, I will start with the material; you can see some of the materials we use here..

 Let me explain

-I can’t disclose the location because if I do, our competitor will get this water too.
+I can’t disclose the location because our competitor will get this water, too if I do.
 However, I can tell you how it makes a difference.

-Springwater gets to the surface through springs themselves.
-This spring water has been going through many areas that have thick bedrocks.
-These bedrocks filter out the impurities making the water clean and clear.
-Besides, it also has high mineral content, and my distiller told me that these minerals in the water contribute to the final flavour of the Oud oil.
+Springwater gets to the surface through the springs themselves.
+This spring, water has been going through many areas that have thick bedrock.
+These bedrocks filter out the impurities, making the water clean and clear.
+Besides, it also has a high mineral content, and my distiller told me that these minerals in the water contribute to the final flavour of the Oud oil.